giantswarm/architect-orb/docs/integration_test_job.md

 # integration-test job

 - Runs an integration test by creating a [KIND] cluster and executing it as a Go test.
+- Runs in a Circle VM because KIND uses Docker in Docker and this doesn't work with the Circle Docker executor.
-- Uses the machine executor and replaces the Go version with a version controlled by us.
+- Uses the [machine executor] and replaces the Go version with a version controlled by us.
 Since the preinstalled Go is very outdated.

 ## Example usage